Chinese Club Moss Summary

 C#urrently, huperzine-A has been shown to posess anticonvulsant activity in mice .
 Further studies are now underway.

 Currently, only mice trials have been conducted.
 Protective effects have been noted in these mice trials, however. .

 An alkaloid known as huperzine-A is currently regarded as the main active ingredient for the cognitive enhancing effects of Huperzia serrata.

 This alkaloid is suggested to account for roughly 0.1% of the dry weight of the herb .
 Analogs of both Huperzine-A and Huperzine-B have both been made.
 [3-5].

 A similar alkaloid is also contained known as fordine.

-In total, this herb contains flavonoids, alkaloids (lycopodine, lycodines including huperzine-A, fawcettimines, and more), tirterpenes, flavones, and phenolic acids. .
+In total, this herb contains flavonoids, alkaloids (lycopodine, lycodines including huperzine-A, fawcettimines, and more), triterpenes, flavones, and phenolic acids. .

-This is a very safe herb to use, even in its concentrated extraction form of Huperzine-A. Side effects of the concentrated extract can include gastrointestinul discomfort and upset, restlessness, headaches, high blood pressure, sweating, appetite suppresion.
+This is a very safe herb to use, even in its concentrated extraction form of Huperzine-A. Side effects of the concentrated extract can include gastrointestinal discomfort and upset, restlessness, headaches, high blood pressure, sweating, appetite suppression.

 Never use huperzine-A supplements while pregnant or breastfeeding.

-A common addition to nootropic formulas for itscholinergic actions.
-It is suggested to be especially beneficial with racetams like piracetam, aniracetam due to similar actions.
+A common addition to nootropic formulas for its cholinergic actions.
+It's suggested to be especially beneficial with racetams like piracetam due to similar effects on acetylcholine.